 You will be included in the postgraduate teaching programme of GRADnet of the South East Physics network (SEPnet).
 If you choose to apply, please use the ’apply online’ links to the Royal Holloway website and fill out the online application form.
 In addition, please forward your CV, transcript, reference and supporting statement to us on email using the email button.

-The envisaged start date for this position is October 2018 at the latest.
-Funding will cover UK students' maintenance and fees, it will cover EU students’ fees only.
+Applications are accepted all year round.
+Funding will cover students' maintenance and fees.
 Candidates should have a degree in physics or a related subject (preferably M.Sc. but exceptional B.Sc. graduates will also be considered).
 An interest and knowledge in experimental condensed matter physics is essential and a background in this subject would be a great advantage.